rubigdata/bigdata-blog-2021-joshdev-de/docs/final-project.md

-# Exploring Steam Game Data
+# Exploring a web crawl
-In this blog post I will explore [this](https://data.world/craigkelly/steam-game-data) dataset about steam games.
+In this blog post I will describe how to process web crawl data.
+I describe the process and problems that occured.

 ## The question to answer
-I want to find out whether there is a relation between the release date of a game on Steam and its compatability with different operating systems.
-The dataset contains the release date and the information whether the game runs on Windows, macOS and Linux.
-Hence the data is suitable and I can continue.
+Crawl data holds a lot of information, so the choice of a question was not easy.
+I decided to answer on of the most crucial questions:
+**Xbox or Playstation?!**

 ## Preparing the data
 After importing the CSV file to spark all the fields are strings by default, but I need them to be and an integer for the release year and booleans for the fact whether they are compatible with the operating systems.
 In order to archive that I use some selfmade conversion functions.
 Converting strings to booleans is rather easy, but does not happen automatically so the function used for that is: